Daniel-DHu/Daniel-DHu.github.io/_pages/about.md

 **Skills:** Python (Sk-learn, Pytorch, Tensorflow), Matlab/Simulink, C/C++, Linux/ROS, IPG-CarMaker, SUMO

 # 💬 News
+- *2023.04*: &nbsp;🎉🎉 Our article An apprenticeship-reinforcement learning scheme based on expert demonstrations for energy management strategy of hybrid electric vehicles will be published in Applied Energy!
 - *2022.04*: &nbsp;🎉🎉 Our paper on driving experience is embedded in reinforcement learning has been accepted by Energy Technology!
 - *2021.10*: &nbsp;🎉🎉 We won the Silver Medal of 2021 China (Shenyang) intelligent connected automobile prospective application competition!
 - *2021.06*: &nbsp;🎉🎉 We won the Gold Medal of 2021 World Intelligent Driving "HUAWEI MDC Cup" extreme challenge competition!